 I remember eating peanut butter sandwiches (with butter, of course) while reading the adventures of Milly Molly Mandy.
 When I found a copy many years later, most of the pages were soldered together with thick, brown goo.
 I remember my muddy fingers on the edges of the print, the silence and muffled chomping.
 I revisited the stories of my heroine and her little-friend-Susan endlessly.
 Their decisions and errands, counting their pennies, visiting the haberdashers, growing mustard and cress.
 I always read and ate alone, and later slipped the plate under the bed to join the rest of the crockery and unwanted crusts.
 I forgo bread these days in favour of eating it straight from the spoon, and treat it as a dip.
-Actually, I treat it as I did then: as something clandestine, slightly wrong, but a comfort.
+Actually, I treat it as I did then: as something clandestine but comforting.

 I chose almonds for this recipe because the state of California is essentially Almond Central, and also because I think it can be the most disappointing of all the butters to buy.
 Virtuous ingredient list and folksy labels notwithstanding, almond butter tends to look murky, and taste granular and mealy; brown sludge surrounded by a moat of oil.
 This version is a real departure.
 The trick is, when blitzing, to go beyond gravel, beyond sand, to the shimmering, oily depths.
-Also: almonds are sweet!
-Beautifully sweet and fragrant and gloriously superior to any other nut butter I can think of when made at home.

 You can use whole, raw almonds, with the skin on, or blanched, slivered/flaked, spiced, what you will.
 Skin-on will be meatier, richer, and roasting them beforehand makes them sing.
 Marcona almonds are a Spanish import – fatter, softer and rounder than the Californian variety, and often toasted with olive oil, spices and herbs.
 Their naturally high oil content and sweetness puts them closer to macadamias.
 Worth a try if you can find them.